-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 124 governing Vertebral Axial Decompression (VAX-D), effective March 7, 2026.
-The position is unchanged — VAX-D is not covered by Medicare — but the policy update formalizes and maintains that non-coverage stance.
-Here's what your billing team needs to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 124 governing vertebral axial decompression (VAX-D), effective March 7, 2026.
+The coverage position is unchanged — VAX-D remains non-covered under Medicare — but billing teams need to understand exactly why claims fail and how to handle patient inquiries correctly.

 Field Detail